- About the package

 The Framework and quality indicators provide a mechanism to drive improvement in the delivery of WCTO services.
 Ultimately, they aim to support the WCTO programme to ensure all children and their families/whānau are supported to achieve their health and wellbeing potential.

 Under the Framework, the quality indicators are reviewed every three years.
 The 2016 review included consultation with the sector.
 The Raising Healthy Kids Health Target, the sector System Level Measures and the New Zealand Health Strategy were considered as part of the review.

 The key changes to the indicators are the reduction in the number of indicators from 27 to 18 - indicators were either retired because they had been consistently achieved or removed to streamline the data set - and the inclusion of indicators on screening for family violence and Sudden Unexpected Death in Infancy (SUDI) awareness.

 The 27 WCTO quality indicator set reports were published every six months between September 2013 and March 2016, for the reporting periods ending respectively 30 June and 31 December and remain available on the Ministry of Health website and the HQSC Atlas of Healthcare Variation.

-Available below is the latest quality indicator report (March 2018) and historical reports back to March 2015 for the new 18 indicator set.
+Available below is the latest quality indicator report (September 2019) and historical reports back to March 2015 for the set of 18 indicators.
 These reports support WCTO health system partners to maintain their focus on quality improvement and system integration, both within and outside of the WCTO Quality Improvement Framework.